Caseous necrosis

-Caseous necrosis or caseous degeneration (/ˈkeɪsiəs/) is a unique form of cell death in which the tissue maintains a cheese-like appearance.
-Unlike with coagulative necrosis, tissue structure is destroyed.
-Caseous necrosis is enclosed within a granuloma.
+Caseous necrosis or caseous degeneration (/ˈkeɪsiəs/) is a unique form of cell death in which the tissue maintains a cheese-like appearance, appearing as a soft and white proteinaceous dead cell mass.
+The dead tissue is enclosed within a granuloma, and differs from coagulative necrosis in that tissue structure is destroyed.
 Caseous necrosis is most notably associated with tuberculoma.
-The dead tissue appears as a soft and white proteinaceous dead cell mass.

 The term caseous means 'pertaining or related to cheese', and comes from the Latin word caseus 'cheese'.